nicobarray/aquedux/README.md

 * On Windows: For windows you have two options, either download it from the redis website, or install it on your `Ubuntu On Windows`.

 You don't have to configure anything, just running it.
-You now should have a running instance on the localhost:XXXX port.
+You should now have a running Redis instance.

 # Getting Started